Tirana Tours

 • Why a guided day trip makes sense: The Blue Eye is difficult to reach by public transport, and parking is limited near the entrance.
 Guided tours bundle transport, timing, and nearby highlights, making a day trip far more practical than visiting independently.

-• Departure points & transport: Tours operate from Tirana, Durres, Golem, Saranda, Ksamil, and Gjirokaster, using air-conditioned coaches or minivans.
+• Departure points & transport: Blue Eye day trips from Tirana, Durres, Golem, Saranda, Ksamil, and Gjirokaster operate using air-conditioned coaches or minivans.
 Pickup is usually from central hotels or designated meeting points, depending on the city.

 • Tour duration & pacing: Expect 10–14-hour full-day tours depending on your starting location.
 Coastal departures allow more time at each stop, while Tirana-based tours include longer scenic drives and scheduled rest breaks.